Common Best Practices

 • Make sure you use well-formed, secure passwords.
 Visit the User Credentials Standards page for help creating a password that is difficult to guess, yet easy to remember.

-These items should be performed always:
+These items should always be performed:

 • Open email attachments only if you are expecting them from people you know.